ricardodarocha/rust-bitflags/README.md

 ## Introduction

-You can have bit operations beteen two numbers (usize) using the native cast to binary {:0b0}
+You can have bit operations between two numbers (usize) using the native cast to binary {:0b0}

 **Example**
 ```rust